Is indoor pest control safe for pets?

-Pest control is not just important, it’s necessary if your house or garden has a pest problem.
+Pest control is not just important; it’s necessary if your house or garden has a pest problem.
 Also, you may be requiring a tick pest control service or flea treatment because of your pets.
 In any case, some homeowners with pets are cautious about hiring a pest control service because they’re worried that their pets might get harmed in the process.
 This is especially relevant when summer pests may invade the garden.
-Here at Inoculand, we’re a pet-friendly pest control company, and we want to keep pets safe as much as you do.
+Here at Inoculand, we’re a pet-friendly, indoor pest control company, and we want to keep pets safe as much as you do.
 Read on for our guide to keeping pets safe during pest control.

 Notify your pest controller

-For example, due to the way amphibians, reptiles, birds and fish breathe, they are most sensitive to fumigation, and so they will need to be away from the house for a day or two.
-Mammals, on the other hand, are less sensitive, and therefore need only be away for a few hours (generally speaking).
-Your pest controller will answer any questions you have regarding your pet specifically.
+For example, due to the way amphibians, reptiles, birds, and fish breathe, they are most sensitive to fumigation, and so they need to be kept away from certain types of pesticides.
+Mammals, on the other hand, are less sensitive, and therefore need only be away for just a few hours, generally speaking.
+Your pest controller will answer any specific questions you have regarding your pet.

 Plan for pest control in advance

-The best course of action is to remove your pets from your house during a pest control procedure, regardless of the type of pest problem you have.
+The best course of action is to remove your pets from your house during a pest control procedure involving spraying or fumigation, regardless of the type of pest problem you have.
 Therefore, you must plan where and how you’re going to take your pets while your house is being serviced.
 Can they stay with a friend for the day?
-Do you have a garage you can leave them in safely for a while?
+Do you have a garage you can safely leave them in for a while?
 Do you need to use a kennel or pet-sitting service?
 These must all be considered before your pest controller arrives.

 Cover their enclosure(s)

-If you have a cat or a dog, we also advise covering or removing their sleeping area too.
+If you have a cat or a dog, we also advise covering or removing their sleeping area.
 Chemicals or simply unfamiliar smells can cause distress to your four-legged friend.
 More importantly, when treating fleas and ticks, hot washing their sleeping mat is critical.
 Not doing it would render any tick pest control services pointless.

 Cover their food/water bowls and toys